 4.2 Food defense: This section lists food defense requirements.
 These requirements primarily call for a risk assessment of potential risks from deliberate contamination at the site.
 However, the risk assessment can also be combined with the requirements of section 5.4 Product authenticity, claims and chain of custody, which evaluates the adulteration of raw materials outside the site (food fraud).

 For hygiene, the focus has been placed on equipment with regard to the most common non-conformities.
 Several other standards and best practice guidelines provide detailed recommendations for hygienic equipment and devices.
 Section 4.6 Equipment has therefore been completely revised to align with current good practice:

-- Considering hygiene when purchasing new equipment or equipment that is new to the site.
+- Consideration when purchasing new equipment or equipment that is new to the site.

 - Requirement for mobile equipment

 - Equipment design and its suitability for use in food production, commonly referred to as 'hygienic design', has evolved significantly since the publication of Issue 8

 - new clauses for mobile and static equipment